• Skip to primary navigation

 • Use halved new potatoes instead of cubed sweet potatoes.

-• Add more vegetables such as red peppers, aubergine, courgette, or even brussels sprouts (roasted sprouts are so delicious!).
+• Add more vegetables such as red peppers, aubergine, courgette, or even Brussels sprouts (roasted sprouts are delicious!).
 Basically, any vegetable that roasts well will work in this sausage tray bake.

 • Make it vegetarian by using vegetarian sausages or vegan sausages.